dwillington/open-brush/docs/open-brush-api/animations.md

     ob.layer.hide(num)
 ```

-And while all this is occuring, you can create and record a camera path on the Main layer, which should be active as you never touched it programatically.
+And while all this is occuring, you can interact with and record a camera path on the Main layer, which should be active as you never touched it programatically.

 Note the final mp4 will have a stuttering effect, as it will capture moments when the canvas was blank while a layer was being swapped out, between hide and show.
 You can remove these frames for a smooth mp4 as follows: